-The Today Show, Good Morning America, George & Alana, Donnie Osmond, the Pat Bullard show, and the Home & Family show, just to name a few.
+The Today Show, Good Morning America, George & Alana, Donnie and Marie Osmond, the Pat Bullard show, and the Home & Family show, just to name a few.
 They also have two nationwide television commercials running to date (Denny’s & Oil Dispatch).
-They have performed in Las Vegas casino’s, (The Rio, Star Dust, etc, and also the Freemont Street Experience) Washington D.C.’s Constitution Hall and in The Library of Congress, (where they were the first R&B group to be inducted).
-They have also toured throughout Europe with the United States Air Force Orchestra and many, many concerts, and private corporate functions throughout the United States.
+They have performed in Las Vegas casino’s, (The Rio, Star Dust, Green Valley Ranch Casino, and also the Freemont Street Experience) Washington D.C.’s Constitution Hall and in The Library of Congress, (where they were the first R&B group to be inducted).
+They have also toured throughout Europe with the United States Air Force Orchestra and many, concerts in Casino’s, and Private Corporate functions throughout the United States and abroad.

 It’s not surprising that The Miracles featuring Sydney Justin are loved throughout the world for the extraordinary music and electrifying stage performances.
 Even Berry Gordy has giving Sydney Justin the endorsement as one of Motown’s brightest stars.

-The Miracles featuring Sydney Justin has been seen and admired by millions on the PBS television specials and continue to share The Miracles around the world.
+The Miracles featuring Sydney Justin has been seen and admired by millions on the PBS television specials and in concerts worldwide as they continue to share The Miracles of their Almighty God given talents.

 …AND MIRACLES CONTINUE TO HAPPEN.